-General Guidelines for Proposal to Create a New Academic Degree Type
+General Guidelines for Proposal to Create a New Undergraduate Academic Degree Type

-This form is used to create a new degree type (e.g., AA, BS, BSN, MA, MAE, EdD).
+This form is used to create a new undergraduate degree type (e.g., AA, BS, BSN).

-Proposals to create a New Academic Degree type are action items.
+Proposals to create a New Undergraduate Academic Degree Type are action items.
 Proposals to create a New Academic Major Program are separate action items.

 Item 1.2 should be the standard recognized degree type abbreviation in the United States.

-Item 1.3 should (to be filled in by Provost)

-The catalog description in item 1.4 should be written in complete sentences, include a clear rationale for the degree type, distinguish the degree type from the currently offered degree types, and outline who will receive this degree.
+The description in item 1.3 should be written in complete sentences; include a clear rationale for the degree type, distinguish the degree type from the currently offered degree types, and outline who will receive this degree.
 Additional relevant information may be included.
-It should follow the same format as those degree types in the catalog.

 Item 2.1 should discuss the reasons for developing the proposed academic degree type.
 For example, what societal trends or changes in the academic discipline suggest a need for this proposed degree type?
 Has the proposed degree type been developed in response to student demand?
 Employer or alumni demand?